stapelberg/costream/README.md

 ## OBS audio setup

-First, point OBS’s monitoring feature to the `snd-loop` ALSA device:
+First, point OBS’s monitoring feature to the monitor device of the `snd-loop` ALSA device, which we later grab via PulseAudio:

 * File
 * → Settings
 * → Audio
 * → Advanced
-* → Monitoring device: select the loopback device (name cannot be changed?)
+* → Monitoring device: “Monitor Of Built-In Analog Stereo”.
+Unfortunately, our custom device name is not displayed by OBS.
+However, monitor devices are listed above their corresponding device, so hopefully that helps pick the right entry.

 Then, make OBS route your microphone into the monitoring device: